meeshkan/beginners-guide-to-property-based-testing/README.md

 - [FsCheck](https://fscheck.github.io/FsCheck/): .NET

 ## Follow us
-Interested in more?
-Follow us at https://twitter.com/meeshkanml.
+At [Meeshkan](https://meeshkan.com/) we are working on improving how systems are tested.
+Follow us at https://twitter.com/meeshkanml or reach out to us on https://gitter.im/Meeshkan/community.

 ## Why are you not using property based testing?
 Why are you not using property based testing?
+Interested in seeing another article expanding on the topic?
 Let us know in the comments!

 ## Meta: Running the tests
 Execute `make` to run the tests (it will setup a `venv` folder and install dependencies there).
 It will also format the code using [black](https://black.readthedocs.io/en/stable/) and [isort](https://timothycrosley.github.io/isort/) automatically.

-# Meta: Where to announce (and possibly ask for feedback):
+# Meta: Where to announce and ask for feedback
 - https://hypothesis.readthedocs.io/en/latest/community.html mentions their IRC channel and mailing list.
 - https://reddit.com/r/programming and https://reddit.com/r/python perhaps?
 - https://news.ycombinator.com/